-$5.5~\rm NO$ CONFLICTS.
+$5.5~\mathrm{NO}$ CONFLICTS.
 The execution and delivery by the Company of the Transaction Agreements, the performance of its obligations under the Transaction Agreements and the consummation of the transactions contemplated by the Transaction Agreements do not and shall not:

-(a) Conflict with or result in a violation or breach of any of the terms, conditions or provisions of the Company's restated certificate of incorporation or amended and restated bylaws;

-(b) Conflict with or result in a violation or breach of any term or provision of any Law or Order applicable to the Consolidated Company, except such conflict, violation or breach which is not reasonably likely to result in a Company Material Adverse Effect; or

-(c) Conflict with or result in a violation or breach of, constitute a default (with or without notice of lapse of time or both) under, give to others a right of termination or cancellation or accelerate or give to any person the right to accelerate any obligation of the Company or any of its Subsidiaries or result in the loss of any benefit under, or result in the creation of any Encumbrance upon any of the assets or properties of the Company or any of its Subsidiaries is a party or by which any of the assets or properties of the Company of the assets or properties is bound, except such conflicts, violations, defaults and other items which would not result in a Company Material Adverse Effect.

-5.6 CONSENTS.
-Other than compliance with the HSR Act, any required foreign competition filings and applicable SEC regulations, no consent, approval, order or authorization of, or registration, qualification, designation, declaration or filing with, any Governmental Body or any Person on the part of the Consolidated Company is required in connection with the consummation of the Contemplated Transactions which have not been obtained prior to the date of this Agreement, except as would not be reasonably likely to result in a Company Material Adverse Effect.
+- (a) Conflict with or result in a violation or breach of any of the terms, conditions or provisions of the Company's restated certificate of incorporation or amended and restated bylaws; - (b) Conflict with or result in a violation or breach of any term or provision of any Law or Order applicable to the Consolidated Company, except such conflict, violation or breach which is not reasonably likely to result in a Company Material Adverse Effect; or - (c) Conflict with or result in a violation or breach of, constitute a default (with or without notice of lapse of time or both) under, give to others a right of termination or cancellation or accelerate or give to any person the right to accelerate any obligation of the Company or any of its Subsidiaries or result in the loss of any benefit under, or result in the creation of any Encumbrance upon any of the assets or properties of the Company or any of its Subsidiaries under any provision of any Contract or Permit to which the Company or any of its Subsidiaries is a party or by which any of the assets or properties of the Company or any of its Subsidiaries is bound, except such conflicts, violations, defaults and other items which would not result in a Company Material Adverse Effect. - 5.6 CONSENTS.
+Other than compliance with the HSR Act, any required foreign competition filings and applicable SEC regulations, no consent, approval, order or authorization of, or registration, qualification, designation, declaration or filing with, any Governmental Body or any Person on the part of the Consolidated Company is required in connection with the consummation of the Contemplated Transactions which have not been obtained prior to the date of this Agreement, except as would not be reasonably likely to result in a Company Material Adverse Effect. - 5.7 LITIGATION.

-5.7 LITIGATION.
 Except as set forth in the SEC Reports, there is no action, suit, proceeding or investigation pending, or to the Knowledge of the Company currently threatened, orally or in writing, against the Consolidated Company that questions the validity of this Agreement or the other Transaction Agreements or the right of the Consolidated Company to enter into any of the foregoing or to consummate the transactions contemplated hereby or thereby, or that would have a Company Material Adverse Effect.
 The Consolidated Company is not a party and none of their respective assets or properties are subject to the provisions of any material Order, writ, injunction, judgment or decree of any court or government agency or instrumentality.